shenghungKuan/Command_Line_Shell/README.md

 elist: store the commands
 history: implement the history functionality, including retrieving previous commands, listing history commands
 , and searching the command by prefix and command number
 shshsh: the main program of the shell named shshsh

+test case 15: void* -> char*
+test case 17: leak in readinput

 ## Building